Earl of Gainsborough: Earls of Gainsborough, second creation (1841)

 The heir apparent is the present holder's son Henry Robert Anthony Noel, Viscount Campden (born 1977).

+The heir apparent's heir is his elder son, the Hon.
+Edward Patrick Anthony Noel (born 2007).

 In popular culture

 Nora Gainesborough, a vampire, was depicted as the fictional "Countess of Gainsborough", and referred to as "Lady Gainsborough", in the HBO fantasy series True Blood (2008–2014).
 In the show, she is also depicted as one of the mistresses of King Charles II of England in 1665.